gsambrotta/berlin-underground/Melbourne/cafes/hardwaresociete.md

 #Hardware Societe

 Colourful saucers, knitted teapot covers and wooden tables – you can’t help but fall in love with Hardware Societe.
 The milk is divine (that is, if you go for a latte or its siblings) and the food is wonderful.
-I still believe they have the best baked eggs in all of Melbourne.

 ##Venue